 - Investors should be careful of rationalizing an expensive deal that doesn’t make sense – build-to-rent housing needs to be the right type of product in the right market

 Many experts believe that many of the changes taking place today will become permanent, including the demand for single-family rentals.
-The build-to-rent asset class is creating new opportunities for developers, builders, and investors to own property in new rental communities in growing markets throughout the U.S.
+The build-to-rent asset class is helping create new opportunities for developers, builders, and investors to own property in new rental communities in growing markets throughout the U.S.